-He majored in the field of Renewable Natural Resources in 1972, at the University of California at Davis, and he’s been refining Portable Farm® Aquaponics Systems for the past 41 years.
+Colle Davis majored in the field of Renewable Natural Resources in 1972, at the University of California at Davis, and he’s been refining Portable Farm® Aquaponics Systems for the past 47 years.

-Colle Davis’ lifelong passion has always been to reduce the impact of human activity on the earth, which inspired him to become the inventor of Portable Farms® Aquaponics Systems’ Modular Aquaponics Systems.
+Colle Davis’ lifelong passion has always been to reduce the impact of human activity on the earth, which inspired him to become the inventor of Portable Farms® Aquaponics System.

-Phyllis Davis’ primary initiatives include developing press and marketing campaigns, and working with media to bring attention to Portable Farms® Aquaponics Systems’ Modular Aquaponics Systems in both the United States and within global markets.
-Her ultimate goal is to bring awareness to aquaponics and to demonstrate that Portable Farms® Aquaponics Systems’ Modular Aquaponics Systems are the solutions that are needed to provide fresh, healthy and affordable food to stop the cycle of poverty and end world hunger.
-She also works diligently to improve high yields and rapid growth for the food grown in Portable Farms® and continues to experiment with seed varieties and excellent fish care to maximize production for Portable Farms® Aquaponics Systems’ Modular Aquaponics Systems.
+Phyllis Davis’ primary initiatives include developing press and marketing campaigns, and working with media to bring attention to Portable Farms® Aquaponics Systems in 50 US States and 25 countries.
+Her ultimate goal is to bring awareness to aquaponics and to demonstrate that Portable Farms® Aquaponics Systems’ Aquaponics Systems are the solutions that are needed to provide fresh, healthy and affordable food to stop the cycle of poverty and end world hunger.
+She also works diligently to improve high yields and rapid growth for the food grown in Portable Farms® and continues to experiment with seed varieties and excellent fish care to maximize production for Portable Farms® Aquaponics Systems.